 What is a hernia?

-A hernia occurs when an organ like the intestine pushes out through a hole in the muscle or tissue that is meant to contain it.
+A hernia occurs when an organ like the intestine bulges out through a gap, or a weakened spot in the muscle or tissue that is meant to contain it.

 Generally, you’ll find hernias in the abdomen or groin area, and they appear as a bulge or lump.
-The most effective treatment of hernias is surgery – and it is one of the most common operations in Australia, with about 40,000 Australians having hernias repaired each year.
+The most effective treatment of hernias is surgical repair – and it is one of the most common operations in Australia, with about 40,000 Australians having hernias repaired each year.

 Some people are born with a weak abdominal wall, making them more susceptible to hernias.
 Others develop later in life.